DANS-KNAW/easy-stage-dataset/README.md

       -c, --creator-role  <arg>          specifies the role of the file item creator;
                                          either one of [ARCHIVIST,DEPOSITOR]
                                          (default = DEPOSITOR)
-      -m, --is-mendeley                  Stage the dataset as a "mendeley dataset" --owner-id  <arg>              specifies the id of the owner/creator of the file item (defaults to the one configured in
+      -l, --file-location  <arg>         The file to be staged (only required for copying in case of non-mendeley use case) -m, --is-mendeley                  Stage the dataset as a "mendeley dataset" --owner-id  <arg>              specifies the id of the owner/creator of the file item (defaults to the one configured in